biancaglez/MATH218/assets/Final_Project/project.md

 ## Overall

-Your term project will be evaluated based on similar criteria as the homework grading rubric, as well as:
+Your term project will be evaluated based:

 * **Originality/Interest**: Is the topic original, interesting, and substantial, or is it trite, pedantic, and trivial?
 How much creativity, initiative, and